How to Handle First Dates Without Getting Ahead of Yourself

 Dating isn’t about finding someone who likes you.
 It’s about finding someone who matches your energy.

-If you’re overthinking, replaying, and clinging, it’s probably because you just want it to work.
-I get that.
-But the right connection doesn’t need convincing.
+If you’re replaying, overthinking, and clinging, it’s probably because you just want it to work.
+That’s human.